beauvilerobed/ds-ml-notes-projects-and-tutorials/README.md

 - How to Identify Overfitting Machine Learning Models in Scikit-Learn
 - Intro to Sequence to Sequence Learning in Keras
 - How to Develop an Encoder-Decoder Model for Seq2seq Prediction in Keras
-- Fuel Economy Estimates Data Analysis
+- Vehicle Fuel Economy Estimates
+    - Data Analysis

 ## Data Structures and Algorithms
 - Intersection of Lists